jpace/glark/README.md

     `binary`: only the name of matching files is printed.

+    `list`: binary files that contain lists of files (such as tar, tar.gz, zip and jar files) are searched such that the _file names_ are searched against.

+    `read`: the full contents of binary files will be searched.
+This supports tar, jar, zip, tar.gz, tgz and gz files.
+Only one level of compression/archiving is handled; thus compressed files within other compressed files are not searched.

-    `without-match` or `skip`: binary files are skipped.
+    `skip` or `without-match`: binary files are skipped.
 This is the default.

     `text`: binary file are treated as text.
 This option may have negative side effects with the terminal, attempting to print non-printable characters.

-    `list`: binary files that contain lists of files (such as tar, zip and jar files) are searched such that the _file names_ are searched against.

-    `read`: the full contents of binary files will be searched.
-This supports tar, jar, zip and gz files.
-Only one level of compression/archiving is handled; thus compressed files within other compressed files are not searched.

   * `--match-name`=REGEXP:
     Search only files with names that match the given regular expression.
 As in